cole-trapnell-lab/monocle-release/getting-started.md

 ##Computing expression values for single cells

 To use Monocle, you must first compute the expression of each gene in each cell for your experiment.
 There are a number of ways to do this for RNA-Seq.
-We recommend using Cufflinks, but you could also use RSEM, eXpress, Sailfish, or another tool for estimating gene and transcript expression levels from aligned reads.
+We recommend using Cufflinks, but you could also use [RSEM](http://deweylab.biostat.wisc.edu/rsem/), [eXpress](http://bio.math.berkeley.edu/eXpress/), Sailfish, or another tool for estimating gene and transcript expression levels from aligned reads.
 Here, we'll show a simplified workflow for using TopHat and Cufflinks to estimate expression.
-You can read more about how to use TopHat and Cufflinks to calculate expression here.
+You can read more about how to use TopHat and Cufflinks to calculate expression [here](http://www.nature.com/nprot/journal/v7/n3/full/nprot.2012.016.html).

-To estimate gene and transcript expression levels for single-cell RNA-Seq using TopHat and Cufflinks, you must have a file of RNA-Seq reads for each cell you captured.
+To estimate gene and transcript expression levels for single-cell RNA-Seq using [TopHat](http://ccb.jhu.edu/software/tophat/index.shtml) and [Cufflinks](http://cufflinks.cbcb.umd.edu/), you must have a file of RNA-Seq reads for each cell you captured.
 If you performed paired-end RNA-Seq, you should have two files for each cell.
 Depending on how the base calling was performed, the naming conventions for these files may differ.
 In the examples below, we assume that each file follows the format:

 CELL_TXX_YYY.RZ.fastq.gz

 Where XX is the time point at which the cell was collected in our experiment, YY is the well of the 96-well plate used during library prep, and Z is either 1 or 2 depending on whether we are looking at the left mate or the right mate in a paired end sequencing run.
 So CELL_T24_A01.R1.fastq.gz means we are looking at the left mate file for a cell collected 24 hours into our experiment and which was prepped in well A01 of the 24-hour capture plate.

+###Aligning reads to the genome with TopHat
 We begin by aligning each cell's reads separately, so we will have one BAM file for each cell.
 The commands below show how to run each cell's reads through TopHat.
 These alignment commands can take a while, but they can be run in parallel if you have access to a compute cluster.
 If so, contact your cluster administrator for more information on how to run TopHat in a cluster environment.

 {% highlight bash %}
 tophat -o CELL_T24_A01_thout -G GENCODE.gtf bowtie-hg19-idx CELL_T24_A01.R1.fastq.gz CELL_T24_A01.R2.fastq.gz